OVGU-CoMe/ParaviewForMatlabFEM/README.md

 ```

-**PlotSettings** - It is a structure variable with the fields `PlottSettings.filedir`, `PlottSettings.filename`, and `PlottSettings.fileInfo`, where the first two fields are selfexplanatory.
+**PlotSettings** - It is a structure variable with the fields `PlottSettings.filedir`, `PlottSettings.filename`, and `PlottSettings.fileInfo`, where the first two fields are self-explanatory.
 The third field allows the user to write
 additional information, meta-data to the exported .vtu file.
 The content of `fileInfo` will be added as comments to the vtu file.
 If `fileInfo` contains so much text that it requires multiple lines in the vtu file, `fileInfo` is a
 cell array, and the strings stored in the individual cells are written below each other.
 A use-case for `fileInfo` is for example the excitation frequency or step data associated with the given plot.
 If no `fileInfo` is required, simply
 write `fileInfo = "";`.

-## Usage of writeParaviewCollection(...) ##

-The function is used if there are multiple `.vtu` files associated with different time steps or deformations steps, which should be merged into a `.pvd` file to open the simulation results in Paraview more
-efficiently.
-Note that idividually importing all exported `.vtu` files in Paraview results in overfilling the *Pipeline Browser*, and it also does not allow for using Filters that analyse the results over the
-entire time range.
-The function is called with the inputs `writeParaviewCollection(sourceFolder,sourceFilenames,goalFolder,goalFilename,timesteps)`, where `sourceFolder` is a string of the folder containing the individual
-`.vtu` files, and `sourceFilenames` is a cell array containing all the filenames that should be added to the collection.
-Furthermore, `goalFolder` and `goalFilename` are the location to export to and name for chosen for the
-`.pvd` file.
-Note that  writeParaviewCollection(...) can handle sourceFilenames both of the structure
+*NOTE*: If a simulation with multiple time steps, loads steps, frequency steps, etc. is conducted, the results associated with the indivudual steps should be exported to individual `.vtu` files with the number form

 ```matlab
 myExportedData_001.vtu'